#

-The Hawai`i State Judiciary will present the free, "Divorce Law in Hawai`i" program from noon to 1 p.m. on Thursday, Jan.
-22, in the conference room on the first floor of Ali`iolani Hale, 417 South King Street (behind the King Kamehameha statue).
+The Hawai`i State Judiciary will present the free, "Divorce Law in Hawai`i" program from noon to 1 p.m. on Thursday, October 22, in the Supreme Court courtroom on the second floor of Ali`iolani Hale, 417 South King Street (behind the King Kamehameha statue).

 Attorney William C. Darrah will provide an overview of Hawai`i law as it relates to custody and visitation, division of property and debt, child support, alimony, and other divorce issues.
 He will also talk about the legal process of divorce and the resources available to someone going through a Hawai`i divorce.

 "Divorce Law in Hawai`i" is presented by the Judiciary on a monthly basis as a public service.
-For more information, contact the First Circuit Court Operations Office at 539-4448 or visit the Judiciary Website at www.courts.state.hi.us.
+For more information, including the 2009 schedule, contact the Family Court Information Center at 539-4629/539-4630 or visit the "Community Outreach" section on the Judiciary Website at www.courts.state.hi.us.